angulardart/site-angulardart/src/angular/guide/hierarchical-dependency-injection.md

 Here is the `HeroTaxReturnService`.
 It caches a single `HeroTaxReturn`, tracks changes to that return, and can save or restore it.
-It also delegates to the application-wide singleton `HeroService`, which it gets by injection.
+It also delegates to the app-wide singleton `HeroService`, which it gets by injection.

 <?code-excerpt "lib/src/hero_tax_return_service.dart" title linenums?>
 ```